Updated January 2023

 5. Many employment options

 Which area of health care are you interested in?
-See yourself working at a hospital or dental clinic?
+Do you see yourself working at a hospital or dental clinic?
 Prefer to join a chiropractic or physiotherapy practice?

 ☑️ Family clinics